hpc/charliecloud/doc/ch-image_desc.rst

 Required argument:

   :code:`CONTEXT`
-    Path to context directory; this is the root of :code:`COPY` and :code:`ADD` instructions in the Dockerfile.
+    Path to context directory.
+This is the root of :code:`COPY` instructions in the Dockerfile.
+If a single hyphen (:code:`-`) is specified: (a) read the Dockerfile from standard input, (b) specifying :code:`--file` is an error, and (c) there is no context, so :code:`COPY` will fail.
+(See :code:`--file` for how to provide the Dockerfile on standard input while also having a context.)

 Options: